Get a free, no obligation personal loan quote with rates as low as 9.99%

 Brim Financial

 Headquartered in Toronto, Ontario, Brim Financial is an online credit card issuer licensed by Mastercard®.
-Brim offers three unique credit cards that help Canadians save more and earn more rewards.
+Brim offers two unique credit cards that help Canadians save more and earn more rewards.
 They also have a flexible rewards system that allows users to redeem their points on any purchase, there are no black-out periods or restrictions like many other traditional credit cards.
-Moreover, the fintech firm charges no foreign transaction fees on any of its credit cards, while most banks typically charge an average of 2.5%.

 Brim Mastercard® Features